Top 10 Best Fish Soup In Singapore

 Read Also:

 Introduction: Ka-Soh Restaurant still cooks its signature Fish Noodle Soup in a traditional style.
-Ka-Soh uses the labour intensive way to cook their fish soup.
-The kitchen would first deep fry the snake head fish bones, cook the stock for hours till it forms a white and almost milky base.
+Ka-Soh uses a labor-intensive way to cook their fish soup.
+The kitchen would first deep fry the snakehead fish bones, cook the stock for hours till it forms a white and almost milky base.
 The soup is paired with simple ingredients of white rice noodles and crunchy vegetables, and you could taste traces of wine that made it more uplifting.

-Offerings: There are some signature dishes which include the Sliced Fish Noodle, Spare Pork Ribs, Deep Fried Frog with Ginger, Sambal Cuttlefish, and so on.
+Offerings: There are some signature dishes which include Sliced Fish Noodles, Spare Pork Ribs, Deep Fried Frog with Ginger, Sambal Cuttlefish, and so on.

 Location: 2 College Road (Alumni Medical Centre)Singapore 169850